ThisIsRuvos/sea-client-nodejs/README.md

 - AWS S3 bucket
 - AWS KMS encryption key / alias
 - AWS SQS endpoint for new message polling
-- AWS Cognito identify pool Id
+- AWS Cognito identity pool Id

 Use this information to complete your local setup.
 Then follow the test document steps to run through the different process flows.